-The result of that home training and hard work for Ewing – a full ride to Georgetown, a bachelor of arts degree in fine arts, and during those four years, the opportunity to play for, and learn from, John Thompson.
+The result of that home training and hard work for Ewing was a full ride to Georgetown, a bachelor of arts degree in fine arts, and during those four years, the opportunity to play for, and learn from, John Thompson.

 Coach Thompson was a star player in high school in Washington DC and continued that success as an All-American player for Providence College.
-In 1972, he returned to the DC area as the head coach of the Georgetown Hoyas and over the span of 27 years, he not only became the first African-American head coach to win a National Championship, he also, most importantly, became a father figure and mentor for so many of the young Black men who succeeded and thrived under his guidance.
+In 1972, he returned to the DC area as the head coach of the Georgetown Hoyas.
+Over the span of 27 years, he not only became the first African-American head coach to win a National Championship, he also, most importantly, became a father figure and mentor for so many of the young Black men who succeeded and thrived under his guidance.

 His success as a role model did not solely reside in his coaching prowess or physical size.
 Those were secondary to the fact that Thompson could associate with the players under his tutelage; he was from an urban area, he played college basketball, he experienced racism in his career and he recognized and removed negative influences surrounding his players.